debiancn/aria2-fast/doc/manual-src/en/aria2c.rst

   :func:`aria2.addTorrent` or :func:`aria2.addMetalink` will not be
   saved by :option:`--save-session` option.
 Default: ``false``

+.. option:: --rpc-secret=<TOKEN>

+   Set RPC secret authorization token.
+Read :ref:`rpc_auth` to know how this option value is used.

 .. option:: --rpc-secure[=true|false]

   RPC transport will be encrypted by SSL/TLS.
 The RPC clients must